How to Become a Radiologist

 Unlike most other physicians, radiologists have limited patient contact.
 In fact, some go weeks without a face-to-face consultation.
 Instead, these specialists spend their time analyzing image results and formulating diagnoses.

 Radiologists who work in the hospital work long, irregular shifts that include nights, weekends and holidays.
 Those employed by outpatient centers are more likely to work regular business hours.
+However, depending on the specifics of a given radiologist’s employment contract, overall hours worked and length of vacation are often balanced against the amount of compensation.

 Licensing and/or Certification